Amazing Grace | Ephesians 2:1-10

 19The acts of the flesh are obvious: sexual immorality, impurity and debauchery; 20idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions 21and envy; drunkenness, orgies, and the like.
 I warn you, as I did before, that those who live like this will not inherit the kingdom of God.

-Evil spirit: The ‘ruler of the power of the air
+Living under the ruler of the kingdom of the air

-So according to Paul, a person’s life is controlled by 2 spiritual forces and there are no middle grounds.
-For a Christian his/her life is controlled by the Spirit of God and the unbelievers life is controlled by the evil spiritual powers.
+According to Paul, every person’s life is controlled by one of two spiritual forces, and there is no middle ground.
+The life of a believer is governed by the Spirit of God, while the life of an unbeliever is influenced and controlled by evil spiritual powers.

-Recap: A dead life is a life lived under the dictates of the world, living in flesh, and controlled by the evil spirit.
+Recap: A life apart from Christ is a life lived under the dictates of the world, under the controls of the flesh, and under the influence of the evil spiritual powers.

 Ephesians 2:1-3